Apple Cinnamon Banana Bread

 I realized I just ticked some of y’all off and probably lost a few followers for that, but hear me out.
 I work in retail, as I’ve mentioned before.
 In the retail world, it’s been fall since our Fourth of July stuff went on clearance.
 I’ve been staring at pumpkins, ghosts, leaves, and jack-o-lanterns for weeks now.
-I smell like a freaking pumpkin spice latte when I finally get home, and I’m covered from head to toe in glitter from all the shimmery cinnamon potpourri that we’ve been putting out.
+I smell like apple cinnamon when I finally get home, and I’m covered from head to toe in glitter from all the shimmery cinnamon potpourri that we’ve been putting out.

 So yeah, it’s fall.

 Like it or not, the school busses are back on the roads and the lifeguards are all mourning their loss of a job that pays them to be hot and tan.
 Which means that even if you’re not all aboard the autumn train just yet, it’ll be here before you know it.
 So why not embrace it with the best thing that fall has to offer?
 FOOD.
 I mean yeah, fall has the cute leaves and the cool temperatures and all of the fuzzy fashionable clothes, but there is absolutely nothing better than fall food.
 I mean, we literally made a holiday out of it.
 Thanksgiving is the bomb, and you all know it.